Rental Express Current Tenant's Guide to Renting

 We can supply a list of preferred contractors who can carry out the work for you at your expense.
 If arranging your own contractor, ensure they are qualified and hold current Public Liability Insurance cover.

-switch & what are my
+What’s a safety switch & what are my responsibilities?

 Safety switches are designed to reduce the likelihood of electric shock should an electrical fault occur.
 They are designed to prevent injury or death.